 The blonde turned to her wife, running her long fingers through Michiru's aqua hair in a comforting gesture.
 "Rei and Makoto will be there.
 Pyro and Thunder here always have energy to spare, so don't worry too much about us.
 Come on, we have to go.
 I have a civil war to prevent."

-AN2: Also this chapter is super long, but I didn't want to stop before getting to Mari's death.
+AN2: Also this chapter is super long (first one over 10k!), but I didn't want to stop before getting to Mari's death.
 Before you wonder, I did plan to have her die from the beginning, because I need to switch out the Sixth War Queen.
 The song, if you were wondering, is "Orleans no Sei Senshi ~ Uranus – Neptune no Uragiri" from the First Stage musical Eien Densetsu and it is the song Ura & Nep sing after they accept Galaxia's bracelets.
 There are probably a dozen different translations of the last two lines, and the one from musicalmoon is by far the worst.
 I used Cruel Angel's translation for the most part, but I changed the last line a bit because I think everyone is simply missing a word that changes the feel of the song.
 Here's the original song if anyone thinks they have a better translation (seriously, if you do PM me because I have been agonizing over this for three days):

 咲きし 一振り 花の剣